balearesg/pragmate-ui/contributing.md

-Of course, here's an example of how you could structure a `contributing.md` file in line with your standards:

----

-# Contributing to Pragmate UI
+# 🚀 Contributing to Pragmate UI

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to Pragmate-UI!
 Your contributions are valuable in improving our codebase and making it even more robust.
 Below are the guidelines for contributing effectively.

 ## General Guidelines

 -   Use TypeScript and ESM (ECMAScript Modules) in any code you generate.
 -   When importing React, use the following syntax: `import * as React from 'react'`.
 -   For on-demand loading, we utilize the Pragmate library.
 Make sure to follow best practices when working with it.

 ## Code Structure

 -   Create components and objects in separate files.
 -   Organize your files following logical and scalable patterns.
 -   Use descriptive names for files, folders, and components.

 ## Coding and Style Standards

 -   Follow the coding and style standards defined in the linter configuration file.
 -   Utilize the following CSS variables for visual consistency: [--text-color, --altern-text-color, ...].
 These variables should align with the overall project design.

 ## Contribution Process